AhmadMHawwash/forge/README.md

 ### Method 4: Router-Assisted (Coming Soon)

-The Prompt Router will analyze your request and auto-suggest optimal combinations.
+The Profile Router will analyze your request and auto-suggest optimal combinations.

 ## 📋 Common Combinations